Brokmerland: Chieftain rule

 The capital, Marienhafe, developed at this time into an important trading centre.
-After severe floods in 1374 and 1377 it even became the seaport.
-Thus the possibility arose of goods from the Brookmerland being transported by water to the Münsterland.
-The Wadden mudflats of Leybucht and Kuipersand in front of Marienhafe take their name from the old three-aisle Marienhafe mother church.
-Its roof was covered on its north side with copper (Kuiper = Frisian-Dutch for copper) and on the south side with slate (Ley = old German for slate), so that, from the sea, the changing view of the church with its copper and slate sides acted as a seamark to guide the experienced sailor along the permanently navigable tidal inlet and other stretches of waterway, even at low tide.
-Without this local knowledge, the place and its tide-dependent harbour were virtually unapproachable from the sea.
+After severe floods in 1374 and 1377 it became a seaport, enabling goods from the Brookmerland to be transported by water to the Münster.
+The mudflats of Leybucht and Kuipersand near Marienhafe take their names from the Marienhafe mother church.
+Its roof was covered on its north side with copper (kuiper meaining 'copper' in Frisian and Dutch) and on the south side with slate (Ley meaning 'slate' in Old German); from the sea, the changing view of the church with its copper and slate sides acted as a seamark to guide the sailors along the permanently navigable tidal inlet and other stretches of waterway, even at low tide.
+Without this local knowledge, the tide-dependent harbour was virtually unapproachable from the sea.

-In the late 14th Century pirates under Klaus Störtebeker were sheltered in Marienhafe.
-As a result, he returned the favour in the battle for East Frisia by the chieftains of Brookmerland.
-Widzel tom Brok had opened the then relatively new port to the Likedeelers or "Victual Brothers" under Klaus Störtebeker.
-They used the place as a safe haven for stashing their booty and for selling it.
-This was finally stopped by several punitive expeditions by Hamburg, which took action against the pirates and those chieftains sympathizing with them.
+In the late 14th century, pirates under Klaus Störtebeker were sheltered in Marienhafe.
+He returned the favour in the battle for East Frisia by the chieftains of Brookmerland.
+Widzel tom Brok had opened the relatively new port to the Likedeelers under Störtebeker.
+They used the place as a safe haven for stashing and selling booty.
+This was finally stopped by several punitive expeditions by Hamburg against the pirates and those chieftains who sympathised with them.
 Marienhafe was saved from destruction because of its safe harbour.
-Faldern and Larrelt near Emden and other East Frisian buildings were destroyed, however.
+Faldern and Larrelt near Emden were however destroyed, along with other East Frisian buildings.